dashapetr/kana--streamlit-app/README.md

 ### 1- Create your Streamlit application

 ### 2 - Deploy your Streamlit app to AWS Fargate using AWS CDK

-## If you need deployment to HTTPS

-Checkout the `deploy-https` branch

 ## Conclusion and more ideas